listr2/listr2/README.md

 ### Enable a Task
 Tasks can be enabled depending on the variables programmatically.
 This enables to skip them depending on the context.
 Not enabled tasks will never show up in the default renderer, but when or if they get enabled they will magically appear.

-*Please pay attention to asynchronous operation while designing an context enabled task list since it does not await for any variable in the context.*
+*Please pay attention to asynchronous operation while designing a context enabled task list since it does not await for any variable in the context.*

 *Please refer to [examples section](examples/task-enable.example.ts) for more detailed and further examples.*